JacobSchneck/Shapoids/README.md

-# 4D-Shapoids
+# Shapoids
-Existence in 3D is so last millennium...
+2D, 3D and maybe even 4D, what shapes can I make!

 ## Goals